9.1 General context

 Sustainable development and green patterns of consumption and production

-The results of the survey mention that more than 93% of young people themselves want to do something about global warming: more economical use of energy, recycle more or use public transport more often.
-But also more buying stuff together and sharing it with other people in the neighborhood.
-60% of the young people in the dreamteam-survey finds that a system of borrowing or sharing goods can to ensure that we can maintain our current standard of living.
+93% of young people themselves want to do something about global warming: use energy more sparingly, recycle more or use public transport more often.
+The sharing of goods purchased together is also central here.
+60% of the young people in the dream team-survey finds that a system of borrowing or sharing goods can ensure that we can maintain our current standard of living.
 A quarter of young people do not believe in this.
 Rather than consuming less, young people mainly want consumption to be different in the future.
-For example, more than half of the young people (51.9% - dream team) say that by 2020 they will only be able to use fair trade products. and buy organic.
+For example, more than half of the young people (51.9% - dream team) say that by 2020 they will only be able to use fair trade products and buy organic.
 53.7% even hope that by then there will only be sustainable products to be found.
 Young people are certainly also looking to the government to raise awareness among citizens and to encourage business to have greater respect for the environment.
 For example, 70% of the young people in the teens-survey believe that by 2020 our energy should only come from environmentally friendly suppliers.
 Young people mainly mention green energy and energy efficiency, they also ask for more green areas, attention for bikers and public transport.
 Young people want to move around independently: public transport should be affordable, child-friendly, eco-friendly and accessible.

 Entrepreneurship, employment, education or volunteering opportunities with regions outside Europe

 The results of the survey of Youth Pact 2020 mention that one third of young people want to work or study abroad, particularly if it adds value to their job or their training, if it is for a good cause or if they can travel together with someone familiar.

 Young people who are not going abroad are afraid to miss their family and friends.
 Learning another language is no threshold.